Aging is one of the primary causes of ruptured discs

 If you have tried a variety of nonsurgical treatments for your ruptured disc and have not experienced the relief you need, surgery could be an option.
 Before consenting to an invasive, traditional open spine surgery that requires overnight hospitalization, contact Laser Spine Institute.
 Our board-certified surgeons+ perform minimally invasive spine surgery on an outpatient basis which leads to a lower risk of complication when compared to traditional procedures.

-To learn more, contact our dedicated team of Spine Care Consultants for a no-cost MRI review* to determine if you may be a candidate for one of our procedures.
+To learn more, contact our dedicated team of Patient Empowerment Consultants for a no-cost MRI review* to determine if you may be a candidate for one of our procedures.